Sunday, February 23, 2014

 The book starts out with a super cool protagonist, Liam, even better than the usual hilarious pessimists thrown our way.
 This one has an irritating older sister, Diane.
 Ay Carumba, am I right?
 Who among us can't relate to that one?
 So this lovable duo is traveling to California for a wedding with their mom, when they will travel from their hotel in Santa Barbara to a town whose name is "something Spanish."

 11:30- I looked at Google Earth, and that ended up narrowing it down to only one hundred percent of towns and cities in California.
 Have decided to go back to work.
 The lack of effort would be a bit irritating, if not for the twelve-year-old voice that is used in the writing.
 I love The Voice.
 I think I could be one of those singers, since I was in an A Cappella group during college.
 We were called "Here Comes Treble."
 I also appreciate the constant cliffhangers after every chapter.
 M.D.
-Spencer is truly a master of literary devices.
+Spenser is truly a master of literary devices.

 11:35- Jonathan just said that the overuse of cliffhangers in ninety percent of M.D.
-Spencer's books should be under the 8th Amendment as "cruel and unusual punishment."
+Spenser's books should be under the 8th Amendment as "cruel and unusual punishment."
 I do not appreciate his snark, and I'm sure Mr. Spenser does not either.

 Anyway, their mom gets a call from her best friend who just moved, saying that she fell off of a ladder and would like their mom to fly out to New York in order to help her through this difficult time of having fallen off a ladder.
 The mom is forced to choose between family and friend, ultimately choosing friend.
 Luckily, I don't have to make those kinds of choices, since those terms are synonymous for me.
 The mom decides to leave the twelve-year-olds for two days, as well as downgrading them to a free room that is normally used for storage.
 Really.